nhl1090/README-Generator/README.md

 5. Open the cloned repo in VS Code
 6. Use the following command to install the required dependencies:
     'npm install'
-7. Use the following command to run the application 'node index.js'
+7. Use the following command to run the application:
+        'node index.js'
 8. Answer the questions and create your awesome, new README.md file!